Bridgerland College announces new health sciences building to help meet industry demands

-Bridgerland Technical College announced approval from the Utah State Legislature this week to begin construction on a 75,000-square-foot health sciences building.
+Bridgerland Technical College announced approval from the Utah State Legislature last week to begin construction on a 75,000-square-foot health sciences building.

 According to a statement from the college, the new facility is to house “seven high-demand health care programs” including registered nursing, practical nursing, medical and dental assisting, among other offerings.
 The project has received $1 million in funding from private donors and $38 million in appropriated funds, according to the statement.